Sharknado (film series)

-Sharknado is an American six-film made-for-television science fiction action comedy horror disaster film series released by Syfy between 2013 and 2020.
-It has since been expanded into video games and comics, including a spin-off film, Sharknado: Heart of Sharkness, that was released in 2015.
+Sharknado is an American nine-film made-for-television science fiction action comedy horror disaster film series released by Syfy between 2013 and 2020.
+It has since been expanded into video games and comics, including a spin-off mockumentary film, Sharknado: Heart of Sharkness, that was released in 2015.
 The first two films received mixed to positive reviews from critics, while the others received negative reviews.

 The series stars Ian Ziering as Fin Shepard and Tara Reid as April Wexler—a husband and wife who encounter "sharknadoes", tornadoes filled with sharks, wherever they go.